Great Thoughts Time

 "If you do not work on an important problem, it's unlikely you'll do important work.
-It's perfectly obvious.
-Great scientists have thought through, in a careful way, a number of important problems in their field, and they keep an eye on wondering how to attack them."
+It's perfectly obvious." - Richard Hamming

 The great scientists thought carefully about what the most important problems in their field were and were always looking for an attack.
 Meanwhile, average scientists spent almost all of their time working without carefully considering the relative importance of problems.